Noreen Oliver: Awards

 In 2010, she received a lifetime achievement award from the Centre for Social Justice.
 The recipient of the award is selected annually by the group's co-founder, MP Iain Duncan Smith.
-She now sits on the CSJ's board of directors as chairman of the Addictions Working Group.
+She sat on the CSJ's board of directors as chairman of the Addictions Working Group.

+In 2011, Noreen became the first Freewoman in the history of the Borough of East Staffordshire.

 Prior to the 2012 Olympics in London, Oliver was invited to carry the Olympic flame during the relay in Melton Mowbray, Leicestershire.